July 9, 2025 | Selling

 • Sold to family for personal use: NO

 This blog post has broken down how Capital Gains tax is applied in various selling circumstances and how this will impact you, the current owner and the future owner.
-Always due your diligence and check to see if there are any additional buildings on the property that may be except from taxes– then the sale can be split accordingly.
+Always do your diligence and check to see if there are any additional buildings on the property that may be exempt from taxes– then the sale can be split accordingly.

-So if you are considering selling your Farmland, whether this is to a close friend, family member or on the market, we would love to align you with our agriculturally educated agents who will have the skill set necessary for your property.
+So if you are considering selling your Farmland, whether this is to a close friend, family member or on the open market, we would love to align you with our rural agents who will have the skill set necessary for your property.

 Reach out and start your selling journey today: operations@capstonereps.com or call us at 519-824-9050.